PESugier/MPSG/Simulation_study/Readme.md

 ## Codes

-Each simulation batch can be performed by running a Bash script with a init file as parameter as follow:  ../00_Run_simulation_batch.sh simulation_batch_cor25_1.init where simulation_batch_cor25_1.init is an example of .init file that has been run.
+Each simulation batch can be performed by running a Bash script with an initiation file informing on simulation parameters to consider, as follow:  ../00_Run_simulation_batch.sh simulation_batch_cor25_1.init where simulation_batch_cor25_1.init is an example of .init file that has been run.

 The Bash script is running several R scripts corresponding to each method considered one by one (ex: script_MetaPSG.R).
 The corresponding codes can be found in the Scripts/ folder.